dynaroars/dig/README.md

 <summary><kbd>details</kbd></summary>

-Most of DIG's behaviors can be controlled by the user (the `src/settings.py` lists all the defaut parameters).
+DIG aims to be fully automatic.
+However, it also allows the user to control its behaviors (the `src/settings.py` lists all the defaut parameters).
 Use `-h` or `--help` to see options that can be passed into DIG.
-Below we show several ones
+Below we show several useful ones.

 #### Specify max degree for equalities